sdontsay/scHi-C-INN/README.md

 # scHi-C-INN

-`scHi-C-INN` (Single-Cell Hi-C Imputation Neural Network) is a computational pipeline designed for processing and imputing single-cell Hi-C data.
+`scHi-C-INN` (Single-Cell Hi-C Imputation Nearest Neighbor) is a computational pipeline designed for processing and imputing single-cell Hi-C data.
 This project consists of three primary steps, each corresponding to a script that performs a specific task in the data processing and imputation workflow.
-The project aims to transform raw scHi-C data into imputed values, enhancing the utility and interpretability of single-cell genomic interactions.
+The project aims to transform normalized scHi-C data into imputed data, enhancing the utility and interpretability of single-cell genomic interactions.

 ## Project Workflow